 In terms of securely managing your data, the NHS Wales Test, Trace, Protect service will handle this in the same way as other health data in Wales, with all data sent by NHS Wales Informatics Service (NWIS) to SAIL (the databank assisting the Government and NHS in tackling the pandemic).
 An overarching Wales Accord on the Sharing of Personal Information (WASPI) agreement has been made in respect of the introduction of the mass contact tracing arrangements in Wales.
 Further information on the role of WASPI.

 Who is delivering contact tracing?

-The NHS Wales Test, Trace, Protect service includes a number of partners working together to help contain the spread of the virus from Public Health Wales, to the local Health Boards and Local Authorities in Wales, NHS Wales Informatics Service (NWIS) and others.
+The NHS Wales Test, Trace, Protect service includes a number of partners working together to help contain the spread of the virus from Public Health Wales, to Local Health Boards and Local Authorities in Wales, NHS Wales Informatics Service (NWIS) and others.

 How many staff are needed to operate contact tracing in Wales?

-How will the NHS Covid-19 App support contact tracing?
+How does the NHS Covid-19 App support contact tracing?

 How many people will need to be contact traced and asked to self-isolate?

 The number of people who will need to be contact traced will depend on how people in Wales interact with other people over the coming weeks and months.